This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-The Blue Hole is a vertical 394-foot-deep underwater sink hole, located a few miles north of the city of Dahab.
-It isn’t just one of the Red Sea’s most popular dive sites, it is also one of the most dangerous dive sites in the planet.
-Many intrepid divers perish in its depths every year.
-In snorkeling, you will just move along the edge of the Blue Hole, colonized by a good diversity of corals, but it remains an exceptional underwater experience.
+The Blue Hole is a vertical 394-foot-deep underwater sink hole, located just a few miles north of the city of Dahab, Egypt.
+Not only is it one of the Red Sea’s most popular dive sites, it is also one of the most dangerous dive sites on the planet.
+When snorkeling the Blue Hole, you will explore just the edge of the Blue Hole.
+This area is colonized by a good diversity of corals, and it remains an exceptional underwater experience.

 The Blue Hole is located 4 miles/7km North of Dahab.
-Every day, many scuba divers, free divers, snorkelers and onlookers make the journey from Dahab by jeep or camel, eager to discover and explore the Blue Hole.
+Every day, a multitude of scuba divers, free divers, snorkelers and visitors make the journey from Dahab by jeep or camel, eager to discover and explore the Blue Hole.

-Many tours are organized daily from Dahab (from $20pp.) and Sharm el-Sheikh (approximately 60 miles south of Dahab).
+Tours are organized every day from Dahab (from $20pp.) and Sharm el-Sheikh (approximately 60 miles south of Dahab).
 You can also get there in your own car, but you will need an all-road vehicle to cover the last 4 miles.

 Dahab Blue Hole snorkeling map, Egypt